Ram Raja Prasad Singh

 Singh, a young Supreme Court lawyer, contested one of the four graduate seats in the 1971 Rastriya Panchayat election.
-Singh won the seat on a platform of restoring parliamentary democracy in Nepal, and his victory was seen as a humiliation of the regime.
+He won the seat on a platform of restoring parliamentary democracy in Nepal, and his victory was seen as a humiliation for the regime.
 Whilst several other candidates for the graduate seats had declared their wish for gradual democratic reforms (17 candidates contested on a common reformist platform), Singh was the sole candidate to call for immediate transition to democracy.

 The presiding officer of the Rastriya Panchayat was reluctant to let Singh be sworn in along with the other members of the assembly.
 He was arrested by plainclothes policemen inside the lobby of the assembly.
 A special tribunal sentenced him.
-On August 26, 1971, he was given a royal pardon and could later be sworn in as a member of the Rastriya Panchayat.
-After his release, Singh continued to be a vocal advocate of democratic change and began organising public meetings in different parts of the country.
+On August 26, 1971, he was given a royal pardon and was later sworn in as a member of the Rastriya Panchayat.
+After his release, Singh continued to be a vocal advocate for democratic change and began organising public meetings in different parts of the country.

-In 1976 he established Nepal Janabadi Morcha (Nepal Democratic Front), a left-wing political movement in Nepal.
+In 1976, he established Nepal Janabadi Morcha (Nepal Democratic Front), a left-wing political movement in Nepal.

 Singh claimed responsibility for the 1985 bombings in Kathmandu.
 He was convicted of the bombings and his property was confiscated by the government.
 However, Singh escaped Nepal and went into exile in India.
 At least eight people were killed, including a member of parliament.
 In the capital, the blasts went off near the royal palace, at the deluxe Hotel de l'Annapurna owned by the royal family, Singh Durbar, the prime minister's office, and parliament.
 Bombs also went off at the Bhairahawa airport, Nepalganj and Mahendranagar in the west as well as Birgunj, Janakpur, Biratnagar and Jhapa in the east.

 He returned to Nepal in 1990.

-Singh died on 12 September 2012 during the course of his treatment at the Tribhuvan University Teaching Hospital (TUTH) in the capital Kathmandu.
-He was 77 years old.
+On 2 September 2012, Singh was admitted to the Tribhuvan University Teaching Hospital (TUTH) in the Kathmandu.
+He died on 12 September 2012 at the hospital at the age of 77.
+The Nepali government ordered the national flag to be flown at half-mast in all government offices in the country and Nepali embassies and missions abroad on 13 September 2012.